Elisabeth Luard

-Elisabeth Luard née Longmore is a food writer, artist and broadcaster.
+Elisabeth Luard (born 1941) née Longmore is a food writer, artist and broadcaster.
 She is Chair Emerita of the Oxford Symposium on Food and Cookery.

-She was born in 1942, shortly before her father Richard Longmore was killed in action as wing commander of CXX squadron while engaging U-539.
+She was born in 1941, shortly before her father Richard Longmore was killed in action as wing commander of CXX squadron while engaging U-539.
 Her mother, Millicent Baron, remarried a diplomat who took her to his postings in Uruguay, Spain and Mexico.
-She worked at the satirical magazine Private Eye where she met and married the proprietor, Nicholas Luard, in 1962.
+She worked at the satirical magazine Private Eye where she met and married the proprietor, Nicholas Luard, in 1963.
 They had four children.